 Cornbread Dressing – A Favorite Thanksgiving Side Dish

-Thanksgiving would not be Thanksgiving if there were no cornbread dressing on our holiday table alongside the turkey, green bean casserole, sweet potato casserole, mashed potatoes, cranberry fluff, or cranberry sauce.
+Thanksgiving would not be Thanksgiving if there were no cornbread dressing on our holiday table alongside the turkey, green bean casserole, sweet potato casserole, mashed potatoes, cranberry fluff, orcranberry sauce, or if you prefer Instant Pot Cranberry Sauce.

 When I was a kid the food I looked forward to the most at Thanksgiving was the cornbread dressing.
 The only time we had it was at Thanksgiving.
 So it became extra special.